Provost Search Announcement

 The search committee is chaired by Dr. Jonathan Sawday, professor of English, and is composed of representatives from various stakeholder groups.

 Faculty Senate President, Dr. Ruth Evans, deliberated with the Faculty Senate Executive Committee and recommended the names of faculty to serve.
 In addition to faculty, the committee has a staff representative, a student representative, representatives of the administration, and a member of the Society of Jesus who also serves as a university trustee.
-The full search committee members can be found here.

 To facilitate the search and build the pool of candidates, the search committee will be assisted by Dennis Barden, a senior partner from the nationally-recognized search firm WittKieffer.
 Dennis not only has deep experience in hiring for this type of position, but is familiar with SLU, as he previously assisted us in other searches, including the next dean of the Chaifetz School of Business.